 Small Commercial Program

-More than 66% of District properties are small commercial buildings (under 50,000 sq. ft), and according to our performance data, they have far more room for improvement than their larger counterparts.
-This multi-year project allows the Seattle 2030 District to work directly with building and business owners to deliver 20% energy use reductions in participating buildings.
+More than 66% of District properties are small commercial buildings (under 50,000 sq. ft.) and, according to our performance data, they have far more room for improvement than their larger counterparts.
+This Department of Energy-funded multi-year project allows the Seattle 2030 District to work directly with building and business owners to deliver a 20% energy usage reduction in their building.

 The Seattle 2030 District is pleased to announce a partnership with Nissan of North America to install Electric Vehicle charging stations in up to ten (10) Seattle 2030 District member building garages in 2014.
 These charging stations are available at either free or heavily discounted prices.
 Please see the attached program description and contact us with any questions, thank you!